 San Francisco is not known for its affordability, but there are great deals to be found, even right in the center of the city.
-Downtown – also known as the Financial District – is right by bustling locations such as Pier 39, Coit Tower and the Ferry Plaza Farmers Market and packed with economical accommodation options.
-Save yourself money and stay at one of these hostels in Downtown San Francisco.
+Downtown – also known as the Financial District – is right by bustling locations such as Pier 39, Coit Tower and the Ferry Plaza Farmers’ Market and is packed with economical accommodation options.
+Save your money and stay at one of these hostels in Downtown San Francisco.

 HI San Francisco Downtown